flaviotsf/flaviotsf.github.io/_posts/2011-01-01-ICE-Predictive-Dashboard.md

 ![Conference Predictive Dashboard](/public/predictive-nocomments.png)

-The widespread growth of visualization tools, including [Tableau](http://www.tableau.com), makes for a far easier filtering and segmentation logic.
-As Tableau users, we definitely plan on moving this from a .NET solution to a Tableau dashboard.
-I think this looks pretty good for a system created way back in 2011 :)
+This system was first introduced in **2011**.
+Visualization tools, including [Tableau](http://www.tableau.com), make for a far easier filtering and segmentation logic.
+As Tableau Server users, we definitely plan on moving this from a .NET solution to a Tableau dashboard. :)